Self-Care For Stress Management

-Between COVID-19 and political upheaval, the past year has been chaotic for many.
-Many of my career and life-coaching clients, even those in other countries, have discussed feeling more stressed and anxious overall.
-There have been many uncertainties with some businesses laying off workers or closing altogether, people losing family members to COVID, and parents navigating work-from-home situations while trying not to lose their minds due to their young children’s school-from-home situations.
+Between pandemic stress and political upheaval, the past year has been chaotic for many.
+As a therapist and life coach, I see this firsthand every day.
+Many of my career and life-coaching clients, in both the U.S. and other countries, have discussed feeling more stressed and anxious overall.
+This has been a time of many uncertainties, with some businesses laying off workers or closing altogether, people losing family members to COVID, and parents navigating work-from-home situations while dealing with their young children’s remote schooling.

-The stress response in our body exists to address an imminent threat (aka the fight-or-flight response).
-This response is great when there is an immediate issue, such as a bear chasing you.
-It causes a release of hormones, including adrenaline and cortisol, in our body and sends the blood to our extremities, so that we can either run away from the bear—or fight it (though I don’t typically recommend fighting bears).
+Our body’s stress response exists to address an imminent threat.
+This so-called fight-or-flight response works great when there is an immediate danger, such as a bear chasing you.
+It triggers a release of hormones, like adrenaline and cortisol, in our body and sends blood to our extremities so that we can either run away from the bear—or fight it (though I don’t typically recommend fighting bears).

-However, when the stress is chronic or long-term, our bodies stay in high-gear and cortisol levels stay elevated in our body which can cause negative long-term effects.
-Long-term stress has been identified in studies as a contributing factor in everything from heart disease to cancers.
+However, when the stress is long-term, our bodies stay in high gear and our cortisol levels stay elevated, causing negative chronic effects.
+Studies have found that long-term is a contributing factor in conditions including heart disease and cancer.

-Below are a few tips for stress management and, if at all possible, I encourage you to practice these things before you are super stressed.
-It’s harder to use a new skill for the first time if you’re already in an intense situation and much easier if you’ve already been using the skill before you really need it.
+Below are a few tips for stress management.
+I encourage you to practice these techniques before you are super-stressed.
+It’s harder to use a new skill for the first time if you’re already in an intense situation and much easier if you’ve been rehearsing the skill before you really need it.

 1. Deep Breathing

-We tend to be a nation of chest breathers in our fast-paced society.
-When stressed, our breathing becomes even more rapid and shallow.
-Again, the stress response causes blood to go to our extremities, thus away from our brain.
+We tend to be a nation of chest-breathers in our fast-paced society.
+When we’re stressed, our breathing becomes even more rapid and shallow.
+The stress response that sends oxygen to our extremities takes it away from our brain.
 This is why people don’t think as clearly when they’re overly stressed.

-Taking a minute to do several slow, deep breaths where you breathe in air all the way down to your abdomen, literally bringing in more oxygen to your body—including your brain.
+Take a minute to do several slow, deep breaths.
+By breathing in air all the way down to your abdomen, you’ll literally bring in more oxygen to your body—including your brain.

-Try putting your hand on your belly and slowly inhale through your nose to a count of 4, then exhale just as slowly through your mouth to a count of 4.
-Your belly should push your hand out as you inhale if you are breathing all the way to your abdomen instead of your chest.
+Put your hand on your belly and slowly inhale through your nose to a count of four, then exhale just as slowly through your mouth, again to a count of four.
+If you ‘re breathing all the way to your abdomen instead of your chest, your belly should push your hand out as you inhale.
 Repeat this slow breath two more times to feel immediately more centered and grounded.

-Tip: You can do this anywhere, even in traffic, and will notice a difference.
+Tip: You can do this anywhere, even in traffic–you’ll notice a difference.

-This one is actually the most important on the whole list.
-If you don’t have good sleep, the rest of this list won’t matter.
-Sleep is the period when your body restores and repairs itself.
-If you start with only one thing as far as stress management, start with protecting your sleep and going to bed at a reasonable time so that your body can cycle through to the deep stages of sleep which is where the magic happens.
+This one is the most important strategy on this list.
+Without good sleep, the rest of these tips won’t help much.
+During sleep, your body restores and repairs itself.
+Protecting your sleep and going to bed at a reasonable time is a great way to start your stress management journey.
+Let your body cycle through to the deep stages of sleep, where the magic happens.

-If you have difficulty falling asleep, start a consistent bedtime routine (a cup of tea, reading from a book, warm bath, etc) about an hour prior to your desired bedtime and keep that bedtime the same if possible.
+If you have trouble falling asleep, start a consistent bedtime routine (like fixing a cup of tea, reading from a book, or taking a warm bath) about an hour before bedtime and try to keep the same bedtime.

-Many of my clients are new to meditation when I begin working with them, but this one is life-changing.
-Meditation is simply the act of being present in the moment and resets your body from a state of stress to one of relaxation.
+Many of my clients are new to meditation for stress management when I begin working with them, but this strategy is life-changing.
+Meditation is simply the act of being present in the moment and resetting your body from a state of stress to one of relaxation.

-If you think about it, the present moment is where all the good stuff in your life happens anyway, so you want to be there as much as possible.
-If you catch yourself worrying about something, it’s a red flag that you’re in the past or future rather than the present moment (unless a bear is chasing you and then you have bigger concerns to worry about).
-Meditating helps you to train your brain to stay in the present moment.
+Think about it–the present moment is where all the good stuff in your life happens, so you want to be there as much as possible.
+If you catch yourself worrying about something else, it’s a red flag that you’re in the past or future rather than the present moment (unless that bear is chasing you, and then you have bigger concerns to worry about).
+Meditating can train your brain to stay in the present moment.

-Additionally, if you have issues with sleeping, such as insomnia or frequent waking, you can also use meditation at bedtime to help you relax so that you go into deeper stages of sleep.
+And that’s not all.
+If you have issues with sleeping, such as insomnia or frequent waking, you can also use meditation techniques at bedtime to help you relax so that you go into deeper stages of sleep.

 Meditation doesn’t need to be done sitting cross-legged on a special cushion.
 You can meditate while walking, washing dishes, or doing yoga.
-5-10 minutes is all you need, though some of my clients prefer to do it first thing in the morning and also at night before bed.
+Five or10 minutes is all you need, though some of my clients prefer to do it first thing in the morning and again at night before bed.

-MRI’s have shown the impact of meditation on the brain and there are some fascinating research studies on this.
-If you prefer music or guided meditation, there are numerous free apps available such as Insight Timer or Calm, and YouTube has free meditations on every subject available.
+There are some fascinating MRI research studies showing the impact of meditation on the brain.
+If you prefer music or guided meditation, numerous free apps such as Insight Timer or Calm are available, and YouTube has free meditations on every subject imaginable.

-I’m a personal fan of binaural beat meditations, designed to bring your brain into different wavelengths such as theta or gamma, and I use Brainsync which is not free but worth the money in my opinion.
+I’m a personal fan of binaural beat meditations, designed to bring your brain into different wavelengths such as theta or gamma.
+Although it’s not free, I use Brainsync, which I feel is worth the money.

 Bonus Stress Management Tip: Laughter

-Laughter really is the best medicine and has been shown to release your body’s feel-good neurotransmitters, including serotonin and dopamine, which act as natural pain killers and antidepressants.
+Laughter really is the best medicine.
+It has been shown to release your body’s feel-good neurotransmitters, including serotonin and dopamine, which act as natural painkillers and antidepressants.

-Spend time at night watching your favorite comedy series or movie (and never the news before bed!) or talk to some funny friends or family members.
-Try to keep your sense of humor even when times are tough and it can help shift your perspective to find silver linings of difficult situations.
+Spend time at night watching your favorite TV or movie comedy (never watch the news before bedtime!) or talk to some funny friends or family members.
+Keeping your sense of humor even when times are tough can help shift your perspective and find silver linings within difficult situations.

 Dark humor can work too—I’ve worked with some first responders who said it was the only thing that prevented them from having a total breakdown.